Bangsar: Development

 Bangsar's population has increased in recent years and led to an increase in traffic congestions and parking shortages.
 Developments in neighbouring Bukit Damansara and Mid Valley Megamall have caused increased traffic to pass through Bangsar, especially along Jalan Maarof.

 New shops and attractions are sprouting up in Bangsar, but many do not survive for long, particularly food and entertainment outlets.
 Other long-standing outlets have been successful, and some have opened branches within Bangsar itself.
-Some examples of successful long-standing businesses are Alexis, La Bodega, The Coffee Bean & Tea Leaf, and McDonald's, on Jalan Telawi and Bangsar Shopping Centre.

-The most luxurious condominiums are primarily situated in the vicinity of Bukit Bandaraya on Jalan Kapas and include Araville, Bangsar Peak, Inara, D'9 Condominium, Contessa, Sri Kasturina, and KEN Bangsar.

 Transport

 Bangsar is four kilometres from the Kuala Lumpur city centre.
 It is also connected to Petaling Jaya via the Federal Highway or the Sprint Expressway.
 The New Pantai Expressway begins at Jalan Bangsar and passes through Jalan Pantai Baharu, Pantai Dalam, Jalan Kuchai Lama, Jalan Klang Lama, Bandar Sunway and terminates at Subang Jaya.
 The Sprint Expressway, at the northern end of Jalan Maarof connects to Bukit Damansara, Jalan Duta, Sri Hartamas, the New Klang Valley Expressway, the Damansara–Puchong Expressway and several suburbs in Petaling Jaya.